PERSONAL FINANCE |

 DESCRIPTION

-Students learn to shop effectively, so they can obtain goods that improve their lives at the lowest possible cost.
-Students comparison shop for goods that help them exercise, sleep, and relax more efficiently.
-They also learn to watch for sales that allow them to purchase goods for less.
-Finally, while staying within a limited budget, students purchase a series of items that improve their health.
+Students will learn how to shop effectively to acquire a mix of goods and services to improve their lives at the lowest possible cost.
+Staying within a defined budget, students will comparison shop for items to help them exercise, sleep, and relax more efficiently.
+Students also will look out for sales during which they can purchase goods for less.

 LEARNING OBJECTIVES

-• Students will learn how to identify and purchase goods that help their productivity, and therefore, improve their financial security.
+- Students will identify and purchase goods that will make them more productive and improve their financial security.

-• Students will understand how to comparison shop to get the most for their money.
+- Students will comparison shop to make the most of their limited budgets.

-• Students will understand how to utilize periodic sales to expand their purchasing power.
+- Students will take advantage of periodic sales to expand their purchasing power.

 TIME